Homemade Mosquito Spray

 |STEP 2.
 Put the lid on the jar and shake vigorously until it is mixed.

 |It should be pretty cloudy.|

-|3.
-Pour into your spray bottles using a funnel.|
+|STEP 3.
+Pour the mixture into your spray bottles using a funnel.|

-|Make a label (or write in Sharpie).
+|STEP 4.
+Make a label (or write in Sharpie).
 I used an old Scrapbook sticker to make it look “cuter”. :)|

 Homemade Bug Spray For Kids